 Meetings and Activities

-The West Piedmont Workforce Investment Board (WPWIB) uses an active committee structure that provides systematic processes to set policies, fashion strategies, foster interagency coordination, and oversees the implementation of comprehensive strategic and operational plans for economic and human resource development.
+The West Piedmont Workforce Development Board (WPWDB) uses an active committee structure that provides systematic processes to set policies, fashion strategies, foster interagency coordination, and oversees the implementation of comprehensive strategic and operational plans for economic and human resource development.

 - Executive Committee